smolanalytics

 Ranked for the specific reader this page serves: someone who wants private, cookieless analytics they can trust and, ideally, own.
 If your priority is a different job (say, the absolute simplest hosted counter), the order would shift, and the tradeoffs below say exactly when it should.

-1. 1smolanalyticscookieless · first-party · web + productself-host free (MIT) · cloud from $9/mo
+1. 1smolanalyticscookieless · first-party · web + productfree for 14 days · then from $19/mo

 2. 2Plausiblepolished cookieless web analyticscloud from ~$9/mo · self-host free (AGPL)